ducanhprg/zshtools/README.md

           echo "Installing Python $LATEST_PYTHON..."
           if ! pyenv install "$LATEST_PYTHON"; then
-            echo "Error: Failed to install Python $LATEST_PYTHON." return 1
+            echo "Error: Failed to install Python $LATEST_PYTHON." echo "You may need to install additional build dependencies.
+See pyenv documentation." return 1
           fi
         fi